girishmehra713/notificationManagementApp/README.md

 These notifications Are only Received to the Admin That is the HOD and the hod can select and distribute Accordingly.
 2.To insatll the project :
 3.Install The Android Studio
-4.Then Clone The Url link
+4.Then Copy The Url link
 5.Go To VCS and then CheckOut From Version Control 6.Then Select Git
 7.Then Enter The Url And Hit Clone
-8.The Application Is then SuccessFully install on Your App
+8.The Application Is then SuccessFully install on Your PC

-This app requires little more modifications we will cover it soon.
+This app requires little more modifications we will cover it soon and  then we wil publish it soon and will provide the APK for the application .If you Want to see the app The video link is given below.

 Link To the Video IS:https://drive.google.com/open?id=1ZXsjzn2zJxxpLqfU06FhDPNEXKVLk1al